capnramses/apg/apg_maths/README.md

 (rather than using the 1d index number)
 * function to project a vector orthogonally onto another vector (dot prod etc)
 * double check C matrix multiplications - argument order seems backward

+##design ideas

+* it would also be a good idea to make a much leaner library using using arrays of floats for vectors, matrices and no custom structures, but I didn't beacause it doesn't read as nicely, you lose type protection, you can't return an array from a function as nicely as one in a struct, and passing arrays as function parameters is a very messy business in C/C++.
+* there has to be a nicer way to do vector and matrix multiplication in C99, even if it means using macros, because the `mult_mat4_vec4(identity_mat4(), vec4_from_4f(1.0,1.0,1.0,1.0))` very explicity style of functions are extremely tedious.